SkretasLab/ProteoSeeker/README.md

                                   action has been selected (-ge 2).

 ---------General options: HMMER---------
-   -st/--score-type               Str -Opt cut_ga- The scoring method used by HMMER. "cut_ga":
+   -st/--score-type               Str -Opt cut_ga- The scoring method used by HMMER. 'cut_ga':
-                                  HMMER will use the GA gathering cutoffs of the profile to set all thresholding. "default": HMMER will use its default scoring method.
+                                  HMMER will use the profile's GA gathering cutoffs to set all thresholding. 'default': HMMER will use its default scoring method.

    -sds/--second-domain-search    True/False -Opt: True- Determines whether the screening of